LaszloBencsik/SemanticKernelDemo/README.md

 > "toggle the lamp"
 > "change to color of the lamp to Red"
 > "change to color of the lamp to xxxx"
+> "what colors are supported by the lamp?"